Long Shaft Trolling Motors [Explained]

 Manufacturers do not offer extension kits.
 However, if the shaft is too long, it is possible to cut it down into shorter lengths.

-The following table lists the recommended trolling motor shaft lengths.
+The tables below list the recommended trolling motor shaft lengths.

 Trolling Motors Mounted On The Bow | |